kyma-incubator/compass/docs/investigations/postgres/postgres.md

 | 10 000    | 200 us       |
 | 100 000   | 200 us       |

-As you can see, in this case `limit` protects us from long-running queries.
+As you can see, in this case, `limit` protects us from long-running queries.

 ## PostgreSQL JSON
 Postgres support querying on JSON fields.
 Run `select_josn.go` to see it in action.